pa1tech/MFtool/README.md

 # MFtool

-Tool to calculate MF returns and benchmark each fund wrt Nifty 50 performance from the date of investment
+Tool to calculate your MF investment returns and benchmark each fund wrt Nifty 50 performance from the date of investment

 ## How to use?
 * Required columns in the input csv file: